DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/10_futurology.md

 There is an increase in reading on the smartphone.
 Some speculate that ereaders will be obsolete. <!-- A confirmation of this might be the fact that the sony ereader, one of the most appreciated ones, is not produced anymore -->
 (http://nymag.com/daily/intelligencer/2014/06/heres-what-the-future-of-reading-looks-like.html)
+<-- could also mean that classical textbooks will be less read on electronic devices; Florian -->

 Books as apps - blurred lines between books / websites / apps